saiabhi1908/PRACTO/README.md

 ### 🔹 Doctor Ratings & Reviews
 - Patients can rate doctors after their appointment (/5 stars)
-- Average rating is calculated and displayed (e.g., 4.5 from 2 reviews)
+- Average rating is calculated and displayed
 - Ratings and reviews are visible throughout the platform, including in voice assistant suggestions

 ---